dtrelogan/react-formstate/docs/basicExample.md

 };

-// A component shim to transform props provided by react-formstate
-// to simple props for the vanilla Input component
+// Decorate the input component to work with react-formstate.
-// (prop names are configurable)
+// This shows messages onChange.
 //
 const RfsInput = ({fieldState, handleValueChange, ...other}) => {
   return (